Plato's Retreat: In Florida

 The descendant of Plato's Retreat was Plato's Repeat.
 It first appeared in 1995 in a listing of adult establishments in Miami, a "very unique pvt club".
 It then opened as a BYOB club at 321 Sunrise, Fort Lauderdale, Florida, run by "the wife of the original owner".
 (Larry Levinson's 1999 obituary does not mention a wife.)
 It was an on-premises heterosexual swingers' club, open Monday to Sunday from eight p.m. until the last person left.
 Saturday night was for couples only.

 In 2006, Plato's Repeat closed, The Fort Lauderdale building reopened in 2016 as a gay men's sex club under the name "321 Slammer", keeping the same bring-your-own format.

 In the 2010s, there are reportedly numerous on-premises swingers' clubs operating in South Florida.

 In popular culture

 In 1978, Joe Thomas released a disco single, "Plato's Retreat," with lyrics referring to the club.
 The 2009 documentary American Swing relates the story of Plato's Retreat with archival footage and interviews.

-In 1980, Citrus Productions released a high-budget adult film, "Plato's: The Movie" based on the club, directed by Joe Sherman.
+In 1980, Citrus Productions released the high-budget adult film Plato's: The Movie, based on the club, directed by Joe Sherman.

+In 2006, Aaron Sorkin's Studio 60 on the Sunset Strip referenced Plato's Retreat.
+In Season 1 Episode 3, The Focus Group, the ex-husband of newly named NBS President for Entertainment Programming, Jordan McDeere, is attempting to cash in on her newfound notoriety (and a conservative Christian backlash against NBS's flagship sketch show) by shopping a tell-all memoir, which includes tales of her accompanying him to sex clubs at his request.

 A scene in Spike Lee's film Summer of Sam takes place at Plato's Retreat.

 Pro wrestler Jesse Ventura would occasionally wear "Plato's Retreat" T-shirts during wrestling interviews in both the AWA and WWE.